jakobsitory/04_CPP02_42CC/README.md

 - Demonstrating an understanding of operator overloading and class design.

 ### **ex03 - BSP**
-The BSP (Binary Space Partitioning) project involves implementing a function to determine if a point is inside a triangle using binary space partitioning.
+A function to determine if a point is inside a triangle using binary space partitioning.

 **Key objectives included:**